Viktoria-Zharova/2gtest/README.md

 And here is the [low poly version](https://samolet-2gis.hart-estate.ru/lowPoly.html)

 ## Instalation
-If you want to run it locally, make sure you have these programms installed on your Unix machine (Windows is supported as well)
+If you want to run it locally, make sure you have these programs installed on your Unix machine (Windows is supported as well)

 1. git
 2. node.js 18+